sawyerwatts/Checklists/README.md

     protect against DNS changes)
 1. Ensure unmanaged resources are closed and check for other language-specific gotchas
-1. Ensure the written code is refactored into helpers
 1. Ensure logging is sufficient
 1. Ensure performance and caching are sufficient
 1. Ensure code is readable
-1. Review the initial design, especially targetting the granularity's finer details, like that a web API implements content negotionation, that the code is modularity, etc
-    - See [./common.md](./common.md) for more specific checks
-    - See the relevant subpage in [./app/](./app/) based off granularity
 1. Try to ensure the operation can live for a decade without becoming too legacy.
 1. Ensure inlined docs and wiki are written
 1. How do devs easily establish correctness of the code and regression test the